Afoa Moega Lutu: Education

 Lutu attended Northeast Missouri State University, now known as Truman State University, on a full American Samoa Government scholarship.
 Lutu met his future wife while at Northeast Missouri, Etenauga Alvina Lam Yuen.
 Etenauga, whose parents were Pastor Tini Inu Lam Yuen and Tululautu Fueainaula Tagaloa Lam Yuen, was also from a large Samoan family of 10 siblings.

 He transferred to University of Hawaiʻi at Mānoa after two years in Missouri to be closer to his parents, who were working as ministers for the First Samoan Congregational Church in Nānākuli, Hawaiʻi, at the time.
 He graduated from the University of Hawaiʻi at Mānoa in 1971 with a bachelor's degree in political science and a minor in prelaw.
 His wife, Etenauga, received her bachelor's degree in nursing from Walla Walla College, now Walla Walla University.
 Lutu enrolled in the Valparaiso University School of Law with another American Samoa Government scholarship.

 Lutu and Etenauga married in Lynwood, California, in 1972.
 The couple relocated to Valparaiso, Indiana, where Lutu completed his Juris Doctor degree from Valporaiso University School of Law.
 Their first child, Christinna Sola, was born in Indianapolis, IN.
 The couple moved to Hawaii following Lutu's completion of law school in 1974.

 The couple had several more children, including Alvina Lore, Faauuga Hannacho, Elinor Matuaifaleese, Justin Fouvale, Kimberly Malaeimi, Florence-Emma Leʻala, Joshua Simanualiʻi, Berkley LeAloalii and Bedell-Macready Tamaalemalo.

-In 1989, the four Afoafouvale clans of American Samoa, namely Loʻi, Puaʻa, Taeletoto, and Tualima, bestowed the title of Afoafouvale to him.
+In 1989, the four Afoafouvale clans of American Samoa, namely Loʻi, Puaʻa, Taeletoto, and Tuālima, bestowed the title of Afoafouvale to him.
 He was formally granted in a traditional ceremony in 1990 at the Afoa family land, Asila.
 This marked the first time the title of Afoafouvale was held by anyone since the mid 1970s.